near/docs/docs/tutorials/contracts/crossword/crossword.md

 title: "Basics overview laying out what will be accomplished in this first section."
 ---

-# Basics overview
+# Overview

-This first chapter of the crossword puzzle tutorial will introduce fundamental concepts to smart contract development in a beginner-friendly way.
-By the end of this chapter you'll have a proof-of-concept contract that can be interacted with via [NEAR CLI](https://docs.near.org/docs/tools/near-cli) and a simple frontend that uses the [`near-api-js` library](https://www.npmjs.com/package/near-api-js).
+This crossword puzzle tutorial will introduce fundamental concepts to smart contract development in a beginner-friendly way.
+By the end of this article you'll have a proof-of-concept contract that can be interacted with via [NEAR CLI](https://docs.near.org/docs/tools/near-cli) and a simple frontend that uses the [`near-api-js` library](https://www.npmjs.com/package/near-api-js).

 ## Assumptions on what we're building